 Come Back Next Year

 Friendships develop as families spend time at the same campgrounds each year.
-Families meet like-minded people, people who believe in the wholesomeness of nude camping, and all are eager to return the next season to enjoy the benefits of camping in the buff.
+Families meet other like-minded people, people who believe in the wholesomeness of nude camping, and all are eager to return the next season to enjoy the benefits of camping in the buff.